-Mother of Tampa Teen Overdose Victim Fights for New Law Protecting Kids from Drugs
+Mom of Tampa Overdose Victim Fights for New Drug Law Protecting Kids

 Katie Golden was musical, artistic, and a former cheerleader.
 She also struggled with ADHD, depression, and on-and-off use of marijuana before she died of a heroin overdose the very first time she tried the drug.